 Happy Birthday is one of the most recognizable songs that every guitar player should know how to play!
 It’s the perfect song to play for your friends and family.

 The song has many different variations but this tutorial arranges it in a way that is easy to play.
 It is based on notes and also has one mix of chords, as the tutorial shows, making for some good guitar practice.

 6. Old Town Road

-One of the most popular country rap songs that makes everyone feel like a rockstar.
+One of the most popular country rap songs makes everyone feel like a rock star.

-The song is played on 2 strings using 2 different at the same time.
-The tempo and sequence of this song changes throughout, but the notes and arrangement are easy to follow.
+The song is played on two strings at the same time, using two different instruments.
+The tempo and sequence of this song change throughout, but the notes and arrangement are easy to follow.

 7. Baby Shark